pkoretic/csDefault/README.md

 ========================

 The code is release under public domain.
-Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original SQLite code, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original code, for any purpose, commercial or non-commercial, and by any means.